 Wana is a journalist, poet and filmmaker whose work is at the intersection of women’s rights, social justice, personal narratives, culture and the arts.

-As a performance poet she has graced the stages of numerous festivals across the African continent and her spoken word album ‘Dirty Laundry’ was released in 2013.
+As a performance poet she has graced the stages of festivals across the continent and her spoken word album ‘Dirty Laundry’ was released in 2013.
 Her poems have been featured at the British Library’s Word, Symbol and Song exhibition.
 Her forthcoming album titled “In memory of forgetting” is slated for release at the end of 2017

 She loves food, travel,dancing and people.